MerlinsLair/merlin/x/gamm/README.md

 }
 ```

-Create a new 50/50 AKT-OSMO liquidity pool with a swap and exit fee of 1%.
+Create a new 50/50 AKT-MER liquidity pool with a swap and exit fee of 1%.

 ```sh
 merlin tx gamm create-pool --pool-file [config-file] --from WALLET_NAME --chain-id merlin-1